Senior Lecturer in Chorus; Artistic Director of Blair Children's Choruses; Director of Blair Academy

 Biddlecombe is a renowned specialist in children’s voices, particularly middle school and secondary choral settings.
 Choirs under her direction have performed for conventions of the American Choral Directors Association and have toured nationally and internationally.
 The Blair Children’s Chorus is also a frequent collaborator with the Nashville Symphony Orchestra, with recent projects including two Mahler symphonies, John Adams’ On the Transmigration of Souls, Britten’s War Requiem, and Orff’s Carmina Burana in Prague, Czech Republic, with the Nashville Symphony Chorus.
 Most recently, BCC students appeared on ABC with Americana duo The War and Treaty performing We Are One during the 2021 Tournament of Roses Celebration.

 Biddlecombe is in demand as an adjudicator and clinician presenting numerous interest sessions for music educators.
 She has conducted all-state choruses for Alabama and Florida, as well as regional honor choirs in 10 states.
 In 2022 she will serve as the Children’s Choir Clinician for the Montreat Music & Worship Conference.

-Biddlecombe is a native of Syracuse, N.Y., she holds a Master of Music in Conducting from Florida State University and a Bachelors of Music Education from the Crane School of Music at SUNY Potsdam.
-Biddlecombe makes her home in Nashville with her husband Tucker Biddlecombe, Director of Choral Activities at Vanderbilt, and their dog, Bernice.
+Biddlecombe is a native of Syracuse, N.Y. and holds a Master of Music in Choral Conducting from the Florida State University, and a Bachelor of Music Education from the Crane School Music at SUNY Potsdam.
+She makes her home in Nashville with her husband, Tucker Biddlecombe, Director of Choral Activities at Vanderbilt.